 "Add reminder to..." field should strongly indicate that it is a text input field, maybe with a border, underline, so users know it is clickable.

 The field reminder field should not disappear when no reminders are set, since setting just one reminder is a common workflow.

 I was especially surprised at how differently each participant approached and completed the scenarios we laid out for them.
 We would expect, for example, that a user would want to clear a reminder when they were done with it, but some people just marked it as "done" and left it there.
 Also, some tasks that were easy for some people felt impossible to others.
 It's true that everyone interacts with an interface a little differently.

-If I could do this again, I'd thing more thoroughly about the range of ways users could navigate a scenario while I write it.
+If I could do this again, I'd more thoroughly consider the range of ways users could possibly navigate a scenario.